Step-by-step guide

-SRT files are the standard format for movie and video subtitles.
-Translating them opens your content to new audiences or lets you watch foreign-language videos with subtitles you can actually read.
-Here is how to do it.
+SRT is the standard format for movie and video subtitles.
+Translating them opens your content to new audiences — here's how to do it in under a minute.

 An online SRT translator handles the entire process for you.
-You upload your file, pick a language, and download the result.
+Upload, pick a language, download.
 No software to install, no manual copy-pasting.

 Get your SRT file ready

 Find the .srt file you want to translate.
-You can download SRT files from sites like OpenSubtitles, extract them from video files using VLC or HandBrake, or export them from YouTube Studio.
+You can download SRT files from OpenSubtitles, extract them from video files with VLC or HandBrake, or export them from YouTube Studio.

 Upload to SRT Translator